leka/moti/README.md

 About
 -----

+Moti is a new kind of interactive smart toys: it's a spherical robot specially designed for children with autism.

 Because our team is not located in one single place, we needed a way to distribute the process of prototyping so that everyone could try it at home, debug it and create new features.

 At first, we wanted to keep the code for ourselves.
 But then we thought "hey! our project is great, but wouldn't it be better if a lot of people could fork it, add their modifications, features, improvements, and then share it back to the community?"